ralphcomplido/accounting-app/docs/common-scenarios/working-with-roles.md

 ### Accessing the Logged-In User's Roles

-The best way to access their roles is via `IdentityService.watchLoggedInToRole$()` or `IdentityService.watchLoggedInToAnyRole$()`.
+The best way to access their roles is via `IdentityService.watchUserRole$()` or `IdentityService.watchAnyUserRole$()`.
 These return hot observables that publish every time the user's roles have been updated from a new JWT.
 They're backed by `ReplaySubject`, so the response will be immediate if the roles have been set at least once.

 ### Applying the Logged-In User's Roles